Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

-For larger matrices, these computations can become infeasible in practice and other approaches such as relaxed notions of Markov bases or restrictions to particular fibers may be necessary \cite{almendra-hernandez_2024_markov}. \\~\\ We now show that the set of all JDMs with a given degree and curvature sequence is the fiber for some matrix $A_\Delta$.
+We now show that the set of all JDMs with a given degree and curvature sequence is the fiber for some matrix $A_\Delta$.
 This means that the associated Markov basis $\mathcal{M}_{\Delta}$ can be used to explore this fiber.
-We stress that this matrix and its Markov basis only depend on the maximum degree $\Delta$, and not on the specific degree and curvature sequences.
+We stress that this matrix and its Markov basis only depend on the maximum degree $\Delta$, and not on the specific degree and curvature frequencies.